- A simple but appealing look

 However, only the most expensive model has forward-collision warnings and automatic emergency braking.
 It missed out on a perfect score from the NHTSA with its sole four-star rollover resistance rating.
 The IIHS thinks the headlights have room for improvement, so it missed out on a Top Safety Pick+ nod.

 Value and Limited-edition Tucsons have blind-spot monitors on top of the standard rearview camera.
 Limited models also have lane-departure warnings and parking sensors.

 Hyundai loads up the Tucson Limited, but doesn’t offer much in the way of stand-alone options or custom touches.

-Hyundai sells the Tucson in five trim levels: SE, SEL, Value, Eco, and Limited trims.
+Hyundai sells the Tucson in five trim levels: SE, SEL, SEL Plus, Value, and Limited trims.